dynamicdan/policy-template/template-simple.md

 # Guide for Use

-Use this policy when a light weight but mature approach is required.
+Use this policy when a lite weight but mature approach is required.

 Replace @NAME occurances with your policy name.